thevindu-w/clip_share_server/README.md

 You may need to allow incoming connections to the above ports for the client to connect to the server.

-Note that all TCP ports are for unicast, while `4337/udp` is used for broadcast.
+Note that all TCP ports are for unicast, while `4337/udp` is used to receive broadcast.
 Therefore, the firewall rule that allows `4337/udp` should have the **broadcast** address of the interface as the destination address.

 <br>